 Informational advantage lies at the center of the defense and intelligence communities strategic objectives.
-Acquiring, structuring, storing and analyzing data are all subfunctions of this overall goal - seeing what others don’t.
+Acquiring, structuring, storing and analyzing such things as government data, communications data, and census data are all subfunctions of this overall goal - seeing what others don’t.

 Although the global security landscape is always evolving, one constant is the need to understand the plans and intentions of an entity’s adversaries—something that a new generation of analytical tools specialize in determining.

 The key is to manage comprehensiveness and responsiveness.

 In the pursuit of informational advantage, federal agencies have, and continue to acquire more data than they can possibly analyze.
 Even for the subsets of data that federal agencies evaluate, the size of the those data set often dictates the analytical approach.

 Adopting technologies where super-massive statistics datasets can be analyzed in real-time enables agencies to adopt an approach with minimal tradeoffs, enabling the largest class of possible insight.